jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/inviteToEnvelope/inviteToEnvelopeByEmail.rst

    :align: center

-How to accept invitation and send envelope without authorisation for registered users?
+How to accept invitation and send envelope without authorization for registered users?
 ======================================================================================

 1. To accept the invitation to the envelope, the user can follow the link sent to their email address.